 “Younger children may not be mature enough to know what bullying is.”

 Children with low self-esteem, or more sensitive or introverted personalities, also tend to be more vulnerable than others, she believes.
 Such children may develop the habit of uncritically accepting the way things are, even when they have been wronged.
-“They value the other person’s words over their own feelings,” says Ai Jin.
+“They esteem the other person’s words over their own feelings,” says Ai Jin.

 Is My Child Being Bullied?